Sweet And Sour

 Fruit

-Skin: Green, especially along the ribs, with a shade of yellow on the intervening surface and particularly on the exposed cheek (Beach).
-More marbled with green and yellow than Rhode Island Greening (Beach).
-Downing described the ribs as green and the intervening hollows as light yellow.
-Warder described the surface as yellow and green, with the ribs being more developed and ripening while the furrows remain undeveloped.
-When fully ripe, of a yellow colour (Whitney, as quoted by Beach).
+Skin: Green, especially along the ribs, with a shade of yellow on the intervening surface and particularly on the exposed cheek (Beach, 1905).
+The ribs are green, and the intervening hollows light yellow (Downing, 1900).
+Yellow and green, the ribs being developed and ripening, the furrows not being developed (Warder, 1867).
+Green acid ribs and yellow hollows between them (Thomas, 1903).
+Greenish (Elliott, 1865).

 Book Sources